kevinhwang91/nvim-ufo/README.md

 --

 -- option 4: disable all providers for all buffers
--- Not recommend, AFAIK, the providers in ufo is the best performance in Neovim require('ufo').setup({
+-- Not recommend, AFAIK, the ufo's providers are the best performance in Neovim require('ufo').setup({
     provider_selector = function(bufnr, filetype)
         return ''